akmal-ls-studio/limbomass-app/README.md

 Always consult a healthcare professional for medical diagnosis or treatment.

-# BMI Calculator
+# BMI, BMR, and TDEE Calculator
-Simple BMI Calculator built with HTML, CSS, and JavaScript.
+Simple BMI, BMR, and TDEE Calculation built with HTML, CSS, and JavaScript.

 ## Features
 - BMI Calculation